UKHO/docs/security/ManagingSecurityConcerns/ManagingSecurityConcerns.md

 Every software development team will keep a **prioritised** list of **current security concerns**.
 This list should be stored in the same work item tracking system that the team uses for bugs and general work (usually Azure DevOps) and identified using a standardised Tag of **Security Concern**.

 Each security concern requires a risk assessment and the Security Advisor will ensure that an initial risk assessment will be carried out within 2 working days of the concern being raised (although this may be carried out by another team member on their behalf).
 This should give the Security Concern a standard Common Vulnerability Scoring System (CVSS) score (see Common Vulnerability Scoring below for details).
-Security Concerns that score 7.0+ (High) will be highlighted with ITSO.
+Security Concerns that score 7.0+ (High) will be highlighted with the IT Security Team.

 Every sprint, the list of current security concerns should be reviewed by the team and all new security concerns should be highlighted as part of the sprint review.